byu-rad-lab/affine_mpc/README.md

 ## Overview
 `affine_mpc` is a C++ library that provides a convenient interface to the OSQP solver library in order to solve MPC problems that use a discrete-time affine time-invariant model. `affine_mpc_py` is a Pybind wrapper around the `affine_mpc` library in order to provide a Python interface.

+## License
+This work is licensed with the BSD 3-clause license, see `LICENSE` file for details.

 ## Dependencies
 Note that this project was developed using both Ubuntu 20.04 and 22.04 with the GCC compiler (version 11).